Addicted to Your Smartphone? Not So Fast

 By Michael Miller – January 8th, 2019

 “Tech companies understand what makes you tick and click better than you do,” asserts Stanford professor Nir Eyal, and he would know.
 In fact, he’s partly to blame.
 Eyal’s blockbuster book, “Hooked,” was the blueprint Silicon Valley followed to create habit-forming technology.
 But amid rising concerns about tech “addiction” and people’s inability to stop scrolling, Eyal says we’re missing the real problem.
-In his new book, “Indistractable,” he focuses on t root emotional causes of tech misuse and offers tools to take back control, and regain your attention and your life.
+In his new book, “Indistractable,” he focuses on the root emotional causes of tech misuse and offers tools to regain control of your attention and your life.

 Are you a blamer or a shamer?